dapplets/dapplet-docs/docs/ex01-extra-button.md

 POST: () => button({})
 ```

-Before using the `button()` or/and other elements in `this.adapter.attachConfig()` it has to be received
+Before using the `button` or/and other widgets in `this.adapter.attachConfig()` it has to be received
 from `this.adapter.exports`.

-This button has only one state - `'DEFAULT'`.
-In this case you can choose not to set the initial state and delete this
+This button has only one state - `DEFAULT`.
+In this case you can choose not to set the initial state and delete this field.
-field.

 ```typescript
  button({